urbanairship/ios-library/README.md

     cp -r Airship /SomeDirectory/ (where /SomeDirectory/YourProject/ is your project)

 If you are not using a sample project, you'll need to import the source files for the User Interface into your project.
-These are located under /Airship/UI/Default
+These are located under /Airship/UI/Default.
+If you are using Swift, we also provide a bridging header located in /Airship/UI, named "UA-Sample-Bridging-Header.h", to facilitate importing the sample UI.

 ### Build Settings